bradleybeddoes/oidc-certification-docker/README.md

-# OpenID Connect OP certification docker image
+# OpenID Connect certification + Docker
 This is an early work in progress.

 There are currently a few issues I am aware of and working on with others.